YZ450F Sweepstakes at Glendale Supercross! - Racer X Online

 Want to win a brand-new 2019 Yamaha YZ450F?
 Here is your chance.

-If you are attending the 2019 Monster Energy AMA Supercross this weekend at State Farm Stadium in Glendale, all you need to do is stop by the Racer X booth—located in the Party in the Pits—and enter into the drawing to win a new 2019 Yamaha YZ450F.
+If you are attending the 2019 Monster Energy AMA Supercross this weekend at Angel Stadium in Anaheim, all you need to do is stop by the Racer X booth—located in the Party in the Pits—and enter into the drawing to win a new 2019 Yamaha YZ450F.

 Winner will be picked at the end of the 2019 Monster Energy AMA Supercross season and announced on Racer X Online.

-Not going to Glendale?
+Not going to Anaheim?
 No worries, you can still subscribe to Racer X Illustrated right now and get a FREE Scosche Portable Backup Battery.